-Stock futures point to a cautiously higher open
+Stocks trade mixed following Monday's selling

-Equity futures traded in a tight range in the premarket, a day after stocks retreated following some weak economic data.
+Stocks traded in a tight range on Tuesday, a day after stocks retreated following some weak economic data.

 Continue Reading Below